projpred: Projection predictive feature selection

 full-data search, whose predictor ranking determines the order of the

 are at 100 %.
-Similarly, the two CV folds agree on the set of
+(Similarly, the two CV folds also agree on the set of the

-the 7 most relevant predictors (and also on the set of the most relevant
+most relevant predictor—which is a singleton—and the set of the two most

 Although not demonstrated here, the cumulated ranking proportions

-could also have guided the decision for a submodel size (if we had not
+also could have guided the decision for a submodel size: From the plot

-From their plot, we can see that size 9 might have been an unfortunate
+of the cumulated ranking proportions, we can see that size 8 might have

-predictor ranking at size 9—would then have been selected as the
+off the full-data predictor ranking at size 8—would then have been

-9th predictor in the final submodel) is not included among
+selected as the 8th predictor in the final submodel) is not

-the first 9 terms by any CV fold.
-However, since K = 2
+included among the first 8 terms by any CV fold.
+However, since

-too small for reliable statements regarding the variability of the
+K = 2 is too small for reliable statements regarding the

-predictor ranking, we did not take the cumulated ranking proportions
+variability of the predictor ranking, we did not take the cumulated

-into account when we made our decision for a submodel size above.
+ranking proportions into account when we made our decision for a

 In a real-world application, we might also be able to incorporate the full-data predictor ranking into our decision for a submodel size (usually, this requires to also take into account the variability of the predictor ranking, as reflected by the—possibly cumulated—ranking proportions).
 For example, the predictors might be associated with different measurement costs, so that we might want to select a costly predictor only if the submodel size at which it would be selected (according to the full-data predictor ranking, but taking into account that there might be variability in the ranking of the predictors) comes with a considerable increase in predictive performance.

-we project the reference model onto the final submodel once again11:
+we project the reference model onto the final submodel once again9:

 prj <- project(